The Mechanical Alignment of Dust (MAD) I: On the spin-up process of fractal grains by a gas-dust drift: Summary and Outlook

 \section{Summary and Outlook}

 This paper explores systematically the impact of the grain shape and gas-dust drift on the mechanical alignment of dust (MAD).
+Large ensembles of grains aggregates characterized by the fractal dimension $D_{\mathrm{f}}$ and the effective radius $a_{\mathrm{eff}}$ are constructed.
 A novel Monte-Carlo based approach to model the physics of gas-dust interactions on a microscopic level is introduced.
-Large ensembles of grains aggregates characterized by the fractal dimension $D_{\mathrm{f}}$ and the effective radius $a_{\mathrm{eff}}$ are constructed.
 This allows for a statistical description of the grain spin-up process for an environment with an existing gas-dust drift.
-Finally, stable grain alignment configurations are calculated in order to quantify the net polarization efficiency for each grain ensembles.
+Finally, stable grain alignment configurations are identified in order to quantify the net polarization efficiency for each grain ensemble.
 Concerning the net polarization we explore both cases separately, namely (i) the {"purely MAD"} case along the gas-dist drift velocity and (ii) the case of grain alignment with respect to the magnetic field lines.
 We summarize principal results of this paper as follows: \begin{itemize} \item We demonstrate that the mechanical spin-up process is most efficient for elongated grains with a fractal dimension of $D_{\mathrm{f}}=1.6$.
-Such grains require only a subsonic gas-dust drift of $\Delta s=0.03$ to reach a stable grain alignment.
-In contrast, more roundish grains with $D_{\mathrm{f}}\geq 2.4$ require a supersonic drift with $\Delta s>1.0$.
+Such grains require only a subsonic gas-dust drift of about $\Delta s=10^{-3}$ to reach a stable grain alignment.
+In contrast, more roundish grains with $D_{\mathrm{f}}\geq 2.4$ require a supersonic drift with $\Delta s = 10^{-2}$.

-\item The tensile strength of large elongated grains ($a_{\mathrm{eff}}>400\ \mu\mathrm{m}$, $D_{\mathrm{f}}< 2.0$) may be about $1-3\ $ dex lower compared to the more roundish considered grain shapes ($D_{\mathrm{f}}\geq 2.0$).
+\item The tensile strength of large elongated grains ($a_{\mathrm{eff}}>400\ \mathrm{nm}$, $D_{\mathrm{f}}< 2.0$) may be about $1-3\ $ dex lower compared to the more roundish considered grain shapes ($D_{\mathrm{f}}\geq 2.0$).
 Hence, such elongated grains shapes appear to be the most fragile and are rather unlikely to subsist on longer time scales in the ISM once they start to rotate.